-- Chul Heo.
-(2018).
+- Heo, Chul.
+(2018, November).
 Exiled, Nomadic, or Diasporic Filmmaking?
 Mobility of Imagined Audience in the Production of Border-Crossing Cinema in Asia.
-Nanyang Technological University & The Australian National University Film Studies Symposium.
+Paper presented at Nanyang Technological University & The Australian National University Film Studies Symposium, The Australian National University.

 - Heo, Chul.
 (2018, April).
 On Production Culture of Korean Films.
 Paper presented at Media Industries: Current Debates and Future Directions, King's College London.